RateMyClassTU/RateMyClass/README.md

 ```

 ## Server setup
 In addition to setting up the MySQL table, you'll also need to setup your server files.
 This can be found in assets/php/config.php.
 You will have to provide your server credentials to access the MySQL database.
-You need to do this so that the code is able to access
-the MySQL tables to do various functions.
+You need to do this so that the code is able to access the MySQL tables to do various functions.
 Examples:
 - Authenticating users
 - Getting a users rating

+## PyMySQL
+[PyMySQL](https://pypi.org/project/PyMySQL/) is a python package that helps communicate with MySQL.
+In order to download it, you'll need a python version of 2.7.x and >= 3.5.
+To check your version, run `python --version` in your terminal.
+If you do not have the necessary version of python, you can download it [here](https://www.python.org/downloads/).

+Please run the command for your version of python in the console:
+##### Python 2.7.x
+`pip install PyMySQL`

+##### Python >= 3.5
+`python3 -m pip install PyMySQL`